Don’t give in to puppy eyes! Prevent pet poisoning this 4th of July

 If you believe your pet has eaten something toxic, call the Pet Poison Helpline 1-800-213-6680 immediately!

-Another useful resource is Live Chat on the myVCA app, where on-call veterinarians are ready to answer your questions and give advice 24/7.
-Unlimited chat is only $19.99 per month and is included free in all CareClub® memberships.
+Another useful resource is unlimited Live Chat through the myVCA app, where our licensed veterinary professionals are ready to answer your questions and give advice 24/7.

 Download the myVCA App >>